Welcome to the Cristel Éditeur d’Art Centre

 in Saint-Malo (Rocabey), close to the beach Plage du Sillon, between the train station and the historical walled city.

-Franco Salas-Borquez’s works on the ocean, Bédouin‘s little egret
+Franco Salas-Borquez’s works on the ocean, Bédouin‘s little egret, animal bronzes by Damien Colcombet

-and Anne Limbour’s works made with feathers are also always presented.
+and Anne Limbour’s works made with feathers, are also always presented.

 Current exhibition